Public Justice Offences incorporating the Charging Standard

 - the facts are so serious that the court's sentencing powers for the statutory offence are considered inadequate;

-- admissible evidence of the principle offence is lacking.
+- admissible evidence of the principal offence is lacking.

 Any disposal of a corpse with intent to obstruct or prevent a coroner's inquest, when there is a duty to hold one, is an offence.
 The offence is a common law offence, triable only on indictment and carries a maximum penalty of life imprisonment and/or a fine.